-Requirement Due Date All MLS students are required to complete the UNM MLS Conduct Policy Prior to returning to campus.
-This form must be on file with the MLS Program.
-All UNM students must complete the "Pack is Back" Training in UNM By August 27,2021 Learning Central All UNM students must be fully vaccinated for COVID-19 By September 30,2021 All students must provide proof of vaccination to UNM and the MLS By September 30,2021 program Personal mask must be properly worn while on the HSC and UNM Main First day of class Campus.
-A mask is also required while riding the UNM Shuttle.
-Masks, shields and goggles will be provided for all students in the MLS lab.
+Requirement Due Date

+All MLS students are required to complete the UNM MLS Fall Conduct Prior to returning to campus.
+This

+Policy form must be on file with the

+MLS Program.

+All UNM students must be up to date on COVID-19 vaccination (limited By Friday September 30,2022

+exceptions)

+All UNM students must have a booster for COVID-19 when eligible Upload proof when booster is

+obtained

+All students must provide proof of vaccination to UNM and the MLS By Friday September 30, 2022

+program

+Procedure masks are strongly encouraged on the HSC Campus First day of class